Sweere Academic Scholars Award

 Students who have taken a trimester off from their studies may remain eligible for the award as long as they resume a full-time status upon their return and maintain their academic position.
 In such instances, the recorded grades over their last three full-time trimesters will be used as the qualifying criteria.

 Award recipients are notified by email one week prior to the annual Chiropractic Homecoming.
-Award recipients are also announced at a Homecoming luncheon.
+Award recipients will also be announced in a general session at Homecoming.

 Upon receipt of a scholarship award, an adjustment may be made to your financial aid package to meet federal regulations and institutional policies.